SRD-Archive/srd-archive/Heroic Cairn 2E/Rook - Heroic Cairn 2E.md

-# Heroic Cairn 2nd Edition
+# Rook: Heroic Cairn 2nd Edition

-**Heroic Cairn 2E** consolidates and updates Cairn with rules for ancestries, classes with  additional rules and spells.
+**Rook** consolidates and updates Cairn with rules for ancestries, classes with  additional rules and spells.
 It's goal is to fold a little 5e back in to Cairn.

 The changes from Cairn are: a) If multiple attackers target the same foe, they each get to attack. b) Actions are declared and resolved as